ismael-miguel/SimpleTemplate/README.md

     It is used to specify the end of `if`, `for` and `each`.

     It isn't required, but it is recommended since it allows you to define a scope for those commands.

+ - `echo`

+     Outputs the values and the contents of the variables.
+Multiple arguments are separated with commas.

+     Arrays are automatically presented, but joined without anything.

  - `if`